mhollink/angular-hands-on/exercises/04-sevices.md

 ```

 Our login method than can take shape by expecting the arguments required to make the api-call.
 Using the HttpClient we
-can now post the request body in the folling way:
+can now post the request body in the following way:

 ```typescript
 public login({username, password}: Credentials) {